 Encouraging An Alcoholic To Get Help

 It is unrealistic to anticipate that a loved one can address a drinking issue independently.
-Even in cases where medical supervision is not necessary for safe withdrawal, they will still require assistance, direction, and the development of new coping mechanisms to either stop or reduce their alcohol consumption.
+Even in cases where medical supervision is not necessary for safe withdrawal, they will still require assistance, direction, and the development of new coping mechanisms to either stop drinking or reduce their alcohol consumption.

 Supporting An Alcoholic In Treatment